---

 - **Seek expert advice:** Consult with legal and financial advisors to navigate complex agreements and avoid unfavorable clauses.

-Learning from successful startups can provide valuable insights.
-Oculus VR, for instance, secured $2.4M in seed capital funding in 2012 to develop its VR hardware prototype.
-The startup’s ability to negotiate favorable terms and deliver on its promises led to its acquisition by Facebook for $2B in 2014.
+Successful startups reveal the playbook.
+Oculus VR secured $2.4M in seed capital in 2012 to build its VR hardware prototype.
+Strong terms and execution led to a $2B Facebook acquisition in 2014.

 Understanding the [types of startup funding](https://qubit.capital/blog/types-of-startup-funding) is critical for determining the most suitable approach for your business goals and growth stage.